MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-rest-tutorial-2.md

 ---
 title: Learn how to create an Azure REST API response with Azure CLI | Microsoft Docs
-description: Learn how to use Azure rest and its different methods with Azure Command Line (CLI)
+description: Learn how to create an Azure REST API response with Azure Command Line (CLI).
 manager: jasongroce
 author: daphnemamsft
 ms.author: dbradish